LRNavin/big_data/Blog_post_lab2.md

 for each executor (concurrent tasks), we tried setting the–num-executorsvalue to (720 * 2)/5≈300.
 For the memory allocations, we calculated 60GB (Memory spec for c4.8xlarge) available for 15 executors per node ( executors for 20 nodes) and allocated 60/15≈4GB for each executor.
 Attempting to run the analysis with the said configuration, we managed to improve the CPU utilisation by about 20 per-cent!
 (Performance visualized in Fig-6) We could have further optimised these numbers if not for the limited credits available.
-Nevertheless, post optimisation, the complete 4TB of GDELT dataset was analysed for the task oftop 10 task for the day, in just 4.6 minutes.
+Nevertheless, post optimisation, the complete 4TB of GDELT dataset was analysed for the task of top 10 task for the day, in just **4.6 minutes**.

 ``` −−num−executors 320−−executor−cores 5−−executor−memory 4g−−driver−memory 10G```